-B. Bitrate vs. Detection Rate Trade-off
+5.2 Bitrate vs. Detection Rate Trade-off

 The main performance metrics here are the detection rate and the false acceptance rate.
 The detection rate signifies the probability of correct decoding of a message while the false acceptance rate characterizes the probability of a wrong message being incorrectly decoded as the original message.
-As explained in section IV and shown in table I, there exists a trade-off between the detection rate and the bit rate at which messages can be decoded from the touchscreen event logs.
+As explained in section 4 and shown in table 1, there exists a trade-off between the detection rate and the bit rate at which messages can be decoded from the touchscreen event logs.
 Correspondingly, since there are higher chances of incorrect decoding at higher bit rates, the number of false positives increase as the bit rate increases.
 In order to quantify this phenomenon, we use the setup described above to repeatedly transmit messages of different length at different bit rates.
-Figure 12 shows the detection and false acceptance rates observed.
+Figure 11 shows the detection and false acceptance rates observed.
 To derive the detection rate for each message length and bit rate, we transmit each message of that length 5000 times and present the average percentage of messages that are correctly decoded.
 Similarly, the false acceptance rate is derived by sequentially fixing each message as the correct message and transmitting all other messages of the same length 5000 times.

-The trends in Figure 12 indicate a gradual decline in the detection rate with the increase in either the transmission bit rate or message length.
+The trends in Figure 11 indicate a gradual decline in the detection rate with the increase in either the transmission bit rate or message length.
 We note that for simple parental control applications, a 99% detection rate can be achieved by using 2 or 3 bit messages at 4 bits/s.
 For applications that have a less stringent detection rate requirement, a much higher bit rate can be used to speed up the required data transmission time.
-For authentication applications, transmitters typically need to transmit a longer bit sequence.
-To get the similar entropy level that the 4-number PIN code has, for example, transmitters have to send a 14-bit long sequence into the screen, which could take about 3 seconds at 5 bits/s.